Saving Spring Mountain Ranch

 So were the international defense attorneys, incidentally, of Alfried and Vera Krupp.

 Though Hughes is well known to have begun buying up major properties in Las Vegas in 1967, the reality is that he began frequenting the desert town much earlier.
-He purchased a home in Vegas, just off the Strip, and at the same time he released the film The Las Vegas Story, staring Jane Russell and Victor Mature, in 1952.
+He leased a home in Vegas, just off the Strip, and at the same time he released the film The Las Vegas Story, starring Jane Russell and Victor Mature, in 1952.
 That's also the year Krupp is said to have set sights on Spring Mountain Ranch.
 Closer to the Ranch than it was to Las Vegas at the time, a 25,000 acre contiguous parcel Hughes called "Husite," comprising most of the west end of the Las Vegas valley, was also acquired by the billionaire that year.
 This massive raw land grab, far under market value, received favorable treatment as it was meant to become home to the billionaire's government contractor business, providing munitions to the American war machine.
 When that didn't pan out, he proposed it for his Super Sonic Transport (SST) airport, which seemed to fall in concert with the legendary pilot's state of mental health.

 The Husite later took on his mother's maiden name, Summerlin (enter the developers).
 But even these 1952 Hughes purchases were years after the earliest regular sightings of the billionaire in Las Vegas.
 Those began over two decades ahead of his taking up residency at the Desert Inn Hotel.